-What are the Outer Hebrides
+Where are the Outer Hebrides?

-What islands make up the Outer Hebrides?
+What is the climate of the Outer Hebrides?

 How many people live in the Outer Hebrides?